xitongsys/parquet-go/README.md

 ## Status
 Here are a few todo items.
 Welcome any help!
-* Add CLI schema tool
+* Add more useful tools
 * Performance Test(Issue14)
 * Test in different platforms